OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/pb-2_1.png)

-If you are involved in multiple CloudLab projects, you will be required to choose the OCTFPGA project in Step 3.
 Optionally, enter a name for the experiment and click Next.

 ![plot](images/pb-3.png)